Super maxi Black Jack leads Sydney to Hobart yacht race - WHIZ News

 Stefan Racing was in third place and the race’s third super-maxi, LawConnect, was in fourth.

-There were only 44 boats remaining in the race from the original starters after the high seas and winds decimated the fleet overnight Sunday night.
-A total of 27 yachts had retired since the race began.
+There were only 42 boats remaining in the race from the original start list after the high seas and winds decimated the fleet overnight Sunday night.
+A total of 28 yachts had retired since the race began.

-The most prominent withdrawal on Monday was Alive, which won overall honors in 2018 and was fourth in 2019.
-The 66-foot Tasmanian yacht sustained hull damage and was heading back to Sydney.

 Sailors returning to Sydney said it was heavy seas that caused most of the problems rather the southerly winds they were pushing into.